hypertestco/sample-banking-node/README.md

 - Run `npm install`

 ## Initialization
-- Start the app. run `npm run start`
+- Start the app. run `npm run start`.
+This will spawn all three services in separate processes.
 - Simulate traffic by running `npm run simulate-traffic`.
 You can also send http traffic manually using curl/postman etc

 ## Test execution